xStarbound/xStarbound/README.md

 - Supports scriptable asset preprocessing.
 By @novaenia; fixed and greatly enhanced by @fezzedone.
 - Modded techs and status effects no longer cause crashes to the menu when the offending mod is removed (@WasabiRaptor and @novaenia).
 - Scriptable shader and lighting parameters are supported (@fezzedone).
 - You can now make `.patch` files that are just merged in, early-beta-style (@novaenia).
 That's why the patch files in `assets/xSBassets` are unusually simple.
-All of OpenStarbound's JSON patch parameters are also supported.
+All of OpenStarbound's JSON patch extensions (by @JamesTheMaker) are also supported.
 - Almost all Lua callbacks from the original xSB (by @fezzedone), `input` callbacks (by @novaenia), plus some extra `player`, `chat`, `interface` and `clipboard` callbacks for compatibility with OpenStarbound mods and some StarExtensions mods (@fezzedone).
 - Various crash fixes (@fezzedone and @novaenia).
 - `/settileprotection` supports variadic arguments and ranges like on OpenStarbound (@novaenia).